If the first Week 1 question is what True Men Rising means, the second is what keeps a man from rising at all.

 You want to be the dependable husband, the involved father, the solid volunteer, the calm guy in the Bible study, the man who seems like he has it together.
 So you start protecting that version of yourself at all costs.

-You don't mind being praised from a distance.
-You just don't want anyone close enough to see the cracks.
+You don't mind being praised from a distance; you just don't want anyone close enough to see the cracks.

 Sign 4: You rename compromise instead of confessing it

-Image management is creative.
+Image management pushes us to get creative.

 You can't repent of what you keep rewording.